manosbatsis/axum-iban/README.md

 ## Build

 ### Basics
-Assuming you have Rust instaalled, checkout the repo, bavigate to the project's root folder and run:
+Assuming you have Rust installed, checkout the repo, bavigate to the project's root folder and run:

 ```shell
 cargo build